PsycorAI/sage/README.md

 The source code and model weights in this repository are licensed under the **Apache License 2.0**.
 Use of these materials is subject to the terms and conditions outlined in the [LICENSE](./LICENSE) file.

-For commercial inquiries or specialized licensing regarding the BDH architecture, please contact the PsycorAI team.
+For commercial inquiries or specialized licensing regarding the BDH architecture, please contact the PsycorAI team at Psycor.ai -- coming soon.